Free & Reduced Lunch

 Dear Greenburgh Parent:

-Welcome to a new school year!
 The Greenburgh Food Service staff is looking forward to serving your children nutritious, great-tasting menus that support their achievements in school and promote healthy lifestyles.
-Healthy for Life is our commitment to creating healthier environments and communities, by providing comprehensive nutrition and wellness education.
+Healthy for Life is our commitment to creating healthier environments and communities by providing comprehensive nutrition and wellness education.

 We offer a variety of meal choices with one goal in mind: To provide outstanding service and high quality “kid-friendly” meals that meet or exceed the latest federal and state requirements.
 Greenburgh menus are designed to ensure that students receive a balanced meal, consisting of foods from all major food groups in the right proportions to meet calorie and other nutrient needs.
 The products and the cooking methods we use conserve food quality and nutrients while limiting the addition of fats and eliminating frying.
 So although you may see popular items like pizza and chicken nuggets on your menus, be assured that your child’s school meal selections contain healthy whole grains and are lower in fat and salt than what you find in grocery stores or restaurants.
 We will also be offering some different foods that your children may not have tried before, so please encourage your child to taste these items.
 They just might become a new favorite!